GBrachetta/Parfumier/README.md

 Over 40 branches were using during the development of this app, to ensure isolated enviroments for each of them without interfering with already functioning features.

-To deal with these features i used [GitHub Issues](https://guides.github.com/features/issues/) and put in place a [project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards), which helped me organise my workflow and have a clear overview of where in the process of my development I was.
+To deal with these features i used [GitHub issues](https://guides.github.com/features/issues/) and put in place a [project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards), which helped me organise my workflow and have a clear overview of where in the process of my development I was.

 ## Credits

 ### Content

-The description of the perfumes has been freely adapted from [Fragrantica](www.fragrantica.com).
+The descriptions of the perfumes have been freely adapted from [Fragrantica](www.fragrantica.com).

 ### Media